Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 ## Payout

-When a match is made, the payout promise in a user's seat resolves to a promise for payment.
+When a match is made, the payout promise from a user's seat resolves to a promise for payment.
 For Bob:

 ```js